top of page

 Since there were no Grab services on Cameron Highlands, I dropped the idea of visiting Brinchang.
 I used to hike to Brinchang from Tanah Rata many years ago, visiting the farms and the smokehouse.
 That was when the climate was cool, misty and lesser vehicles.
 I had no intention to repeat those again because of the warmer atmosphere these days and not wanting to breathe in too much vehicle exhaust.

 It was only 2:30pm when I returned to Tanah Rata town.
-Not wanting to retire to the hotel too early, I decided to visit the two waterfalls near the town.
+Not wanting to retire to the hotel too early, I decided to visit two waterfalls near the town.
 The closest would be Parit Falls.
 I walked to Century Pines Hotel, the starting point for "Trail 4" to Parit Falls was just beside it.

 Following the paved trail, I came to a campsite.
 I could not see Parit Falls but a gushing water sound at the other end of the campsite led me to the little waterfall.
 The weather might be hot in April but there was still quite a lot of water running down the fall, which was about 3~4 feet high — yup, first-time visitors would be disappointed.